 Daughter Maxine Minor married Cletus Moser.
 They lived in Massillon, Stark County, OH in the mid-1970s.

 Daughter Jeanette Minor wed Floyd King.
 Their residence in 1976 was in Mount Cory, Hancock County, OH.

-Son George A. Minor resided in Dover, Tuscarawas County, in 1976.
+Son George A. Minor was married and had a daughter Melanie Minor.
+They resided in Massillon, OH in 1955 and in Dover, Tuscarawas County, in 1976.